 - Key Action 3:

-– Teams of Higher Education Reform Experts (HEREs)
+– Support for Development and Cooperation, including national teams of Higher Education Reform Experts (HEREs)

 - Jean Monnet Activities

-For more detailed information on the programme refer to Erasmus+ Programme Guide
+For more detailed information about each Action of the Programme please refer to Erasmus+ Programme Guide